ArckyPN/tu-berlin-awt-pj-ss23-http3/Material/notes.md

     - sender creates a WebTransport connection and sends the data

 ##### Player
-  - runs audio / video encoder and downloader in dedicated WebWorkers
+  - runs audio / video decoder and downloader in dedicated WebWorkers
   - plays video on a ``<canvas>`` element

 #### Server